virajpwr/Live-sentiment-analysis-and-Dash/README.md

-# Visualize live sentiment analysis on dashboard using Dash by plotly
+# Visualize live sentiment analysis on a dynamic dashboard using Dash by plotly

-Visualize live sentiment using Twitter API on a dashboard created using dash library in python
+Visualize live sentiment using Twitter API on a dynamic dashboard created using dash library in python

 Modules required: tweepy, vaderSentiment , unidecode Pip install the above modules.